gofhilman/image-carousel/README.md

 # image-carousel
-An image carousel package with with an implementation example
+An image carousel package with an implementation example